trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 ## Introduction

 [ChatGPT](https://chat.openai.com/chat) has blown up in the past month, gaining a million users in just a week.
-Surprisingly, the underlying model, GPT-3 was debuted in 2020 and released for public access <a href="https://openai.com/blog/api-no-waitlist/">over a year ago!</a>
+Surprisingly, the underlying model, GPT-3 debuted in 2020 and released for public access <a href="https://openai.com/blog/api-no-waitlist/">over a year ago!</a>

 For those who don't know, ChatGPT is a new language model from OpenAI that was finetuned from GPT-3 to be optimized for conversation (@chatgpt2022).
 It has a user-friendly chat interface, where you can give input and get a response from an AI assistant.
 Check it out at [chat.openai.com](https://chat.openai.com/chat).